Importance conditional sampling for Pitman-Yor mixtures: Illustrations

-Analysis of both samples were carried out by running the ICS for $10\,000$ iterations, with the first $5\,000$ discarded as burn-in.
-Convergence of the chain was assessed by visually investigating the trace plots, some of which are displayed in Appendix~\ref{sec:post_quant}, which did not suggest any evidence against it.
-The total runtime, for the analysis of the two samples, was of about two minutes.
+The analysis of both samples was carried out by running the ICS for $12\,000$ iterations, with the first $7\,000$ discarded as burn-in.
+Convergence of the chain was assessed as satisfactory by visually investigating the trace plots and by means of the Geweke's diagnostics \citep{Geweke}.
+Running the analysis of the two samples took less than two minutes in total.
 It is important to stress that, given the model specification, the same analysis could not be carried out by implementing the slice samplers described in Algorithms~\ref{algo:SLIsampler} and \ref{algo:SLI2sampler}, as the value of $\sigma$ would make computation time endless.
-We could instead implement the marginal sampler described in Algorithm~\ref{algo:MARsampler} for which, considering the moderate sample sizes, the total computing time was, as expected, comparable to the one recorded for the ICS.
+We could instead implement the marginal sampler described in Algorithm~\ref{algo:MARsampler}, which, as expected, took considerably longer than the ICS (about 11 minutes), due to the moderately large sample sizes.

 The contour curves of the estimated joint densities of gestational age and DDE for the two groups are displayed in the left panel of Figure~\ref{fig:sim_biv} and suggest different distributions between smokers and non-smokers, specially when large values for DDE are considered.
 Differences between the two groups are further highlighted by the right panel of Figure~\ref{fig:sim_biv}, which shows the estimated probability---along with corresponding pointwise 90\% posterior credible bands---of premature birth (i.e. gestational age smaller than 37 weeks), conditionally on the value taken by DDE, for the two groups.
 Once again, a difference between smokers and non-smokers can be appreciated for large values of DDE, although a sizeable uncertainty is associated with posterior estimates, as displayed by the large credible bands.
-Finally, it is worth stressing that the ICS allows for more appropriate quantification of posterior uncertainty, than the marginal sampler which, considering its marginal nature, can only capture part of it.
-In this sense, the different behaviour of the two algorithms is showed in Figure~\ref{fig:post_quant} in Appendix~\ref{sec:post_quant}, where the estimated probability of premature birth and the estimated marginal density of the logDDE are depicted along with the 90\% quantile-based posterior credible bands obtained by implementing ICS and marginal sampler.
-As expected, the latter are slightly narrower since the marginal sampler only accounts for the volatility of the conditional posterior mean $\E[\tilde f\mid \btheta,\bX]$.
-It is worth remarking though that any quantification of the posterior uncertainty based on realizations of a finite dimensional summary of the infinite-dimensional $\tilde p$ is, by its nature, approximated.
-For a quantification of the approximating error one could resort to \citet{Mul98} and \citet{Arb18}.